How will chatbots and AI affect business travel?

-Chances are you've interacted with a chatbot even if you didn't know...
+Chances are, you've interacted with a chatbot without knowing ...

 Chatbots are computer programs that mimic conversations with people using artificial intelligence or a set of rules.
 With or without realising you’re highly likely to have used one in your work or personal life.

 Chatbots are also known as a talkbots, artificial conservational entities, bots, virtual assistants and intelligent personal assistants.
 Despite their many names they have been making a real buzz in the technology sphere for the last few years.

 The majority of chatbots are powered through artificial intelligence (AI), the theory and development of computer systems to be able to perform tasks normally requiring human intelligence.

 To fully understand where the explosion of chatbots has come from it is necessary to look at a brief history of AI.